Mauricio2802/faq-main/README.md

 ### Useful resources

 - [hidden vs visibility](https://cybmeta.com/display-none-vs-visibility-hidden-y-tu-como-escondes-las-cosas) - This article was helpful to have a better idea on how to disappear an element in HTML.
+- [Select DOM elements with JS](https://lenguajejs.com/javascript/dom/seleccionar-elementos-dom/) - This article was helpful to have a better idea on how to manipulate the DOM.
+- [MDN](https://developer.mozilla.org/) - This incredible website helped me a lot with the properties of CSS and JS.
+- [W3C Schools] - This was helpful too.
 ## Author

 - Website - I don't have a website yet